formigarafa/zxcvbn-rb/README.md

 }
 ```

+### Compatible with `zxcvbn-js`

+This gem include a compatible interface so it can be used as a drop-in substitution for `zxcvbn-js`.
+You can just call `Zxcvbn.test` or use `Zxcvbn::Tester.new` the same way as you would on `zxcvbn-js`.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.